mikey506/LoRaNET_NB/Agriculture/Smart Greenhouse Automation/readme.md

 ![Basic Concept](https://i.imgur.com/CcAAQRR.png)

 **Note:** This summary provides a high-level overview of the technologies used and the main functionalities of each script.
 The actual implementation might vary based on specific requirements, pin configurations, and additional features.
+Also this project is **currently under development** and there is to be expected to be bugs.

 # sensory_node Script Summary